Summary: There are a ton of Google Analytics features, but if you’re just starting out, it pays to use the most important ones first.

 You need to find the broken areas where a lot of visitors go.
 If you fix those, you’ll bring a ton of value to your site.
 Fortunately, there’s a handy, hidden feature called weighted sort on Google Analytics that can help get you that data.

-If you’re using Google Analytics, it’s best to start getting the basic setup right.
+It’s best to start getting the basic setup right.
 Then, you can look at a few reports regularly, like the parts where the funnel leaks and the most broken pages that people use a lot.